AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++**What are the key benefits of upgrading to [!DNL Dynamic Media]?**

 * Collaboration and shared file sync with [!DNL Adobe Creative Cloud] applications.
 * Enterprise-level digital asset management with robust metadata support, smart search, lightbox and collections, version control, and secure asset sharing for use by vendors, partners, and franchisees
 Review and approval workflows for work in process assets.
 * Ease of adoption and use with new UI.
 * Create Shoppable/Interactive Media experiences using images and video that drive conversion and enrich user engagement and satisfaction.
-*   Combine campaign assets with product information to streamline click to cart.
+* Combine campaign assets with product information so you can streamline click to cart.
 * Easily create, adjust, brand, and deploy interactive viewers using the WYSIWYG Viewer Designer.
 * Deliver optimized rich media to [!DNL Experience Cloud] solutions.
 * Integration with [!DNL Experience Cloud] for advanced asset analytics, targeting, and asset reuse across marketing touch points.
 Those touchpoints include [!DNL Adobe Campaign] for email, [!DNL Adobe Social] for social channels, and [!DNL Experience Manager] Sites for responsive web and mobile apps.

 +++